Babak Larian

-Babak Larian, MD, FACS is the director of the Center for Advanced Head & Neck Surgery in Beverly Hills, Los Angeles.
+Babak Larian is an American physician who is the director of the Center for Advanced Head & Neck Surgery in Beverly Hills, Los Angeles.
 He is also the director of the Head and Neck Cancer Center at Cedars-Sinai.
 He is also involved at the Cedars-Sinai Thyroid Cancer Center and the Cedars-Sinai Sinus Center.
 Currently he also serves as the assistant clinical professor of surgery at the David Geffen School of Medicine.
 Larian is the current medical director of the HELPS International Medical Mission.
 As a medical author, he has served as a member of the editorial review panel for several peer-reviewed journals.
 He is the managing partner of the LaPeer Surgery Center, a medical organization specializing in various fields including Plastic & Reconstructive Surgery.

 Academic career

-Larian did his medical education at the University of California, Irvine School of Medicine, University of California.
+Larian did his medical education at the University of California, Irvine School of Medicine.
 He did his surgical training at the Ronald Reagan UCLA Medical Center.
 He received the Merk Manual Award in 1996.
 He specializes in the treatment of all head and neck cancers, including complex advanced tumors, skull base tumors and recurrent cancers.

 Larian has been featured in various media outlets and magazines such as PSP (Plastic Surgery Practice), the Globe Health Report, and the Health Radar.